TICKET TERMS AND CONDITIONS

 Confirmation of application will be generated online by the ticketing system supplying with a unique reference number; applicants are strongly advised to keep this number private and not disclose it to anyone.

 Payments may only be made via Bank Transfer.
 When applying, payment instructions will be issued.
 You will not be required to pay until your ticket has been approved.
-Once your ticket has been approved, we require payment within five working days.
+Once your ticket has been approved, we require payment within ten working days for current Trinity students and five working days for all other categories.
 Please make sure instructions are followed closely, paying close attention to reference number, amount and bank details.
 Should the Ticketing Officer be unable to clearly identify the transaction into the Trinity May Ball account with the appropriate ticket applicant, the Committee reserves the right to assume no payment has been made.

-You will be sent payment receipts via email shortly after making your payment.
-If this is not the case, please contact the Ticketing Officer.
+You will be sent payment confirmation via email shortly after making your payment.
+If this is not the case after 48 hours, please contact the Ticketing Officer.

 All Trinity College students may apply for one second double at the standard price of £410.
 The ticket-holder named on the second double must be a bona fide acquaintance, and the Committee reserves the right to withdraw tickets from those found breaking this condition.